MICHELE NORRIS, Host:

 DON GONYEA: Romney will formally announce his candidacy in New Hampshire next week, but he was all about Iowa today, kicking off his campaign in a nondescript building in a nondescript business park in the city of Ankeny.

-Mr. MITT ROMNEY (Republican Presidential Candidate): Come on in.
+MITT ROMNEY: Come on in.
 There you go.
 There you go.

 GONYEA: Romney sat at a small table at a software company called AgVision and chatted with employees.